csufeardir/overthewire_bandit_tutorial/README.md

 Here's my favourite.
 It's a challenging one, but fun.

-"The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
+"The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed."
-For this level it may be useful to create a directory under /tmp in which you can work using mkdir."

 We have two different terms, Hexdump and Compression.
 A hexdump, is a hexadecimal view of data.